|Just a sneak peak at “My Sacred Garden” as a work in progress by Rachael Shores|

 One of the most common question I get is “What is a vision painting?”

 I paint an image that illustrates a series of thoughts, feelings, beliefs, a personality, something that is hard to sum up in a few words.
 I have painted people’s personal dreams, visions, prayers,

 |My Business Plan watercolor by Rachael Shores|

-I get hung up on words -hence the issue with what to name this concept.
-While everyone is arguing over semantics, definitions, double meanings, I am trying to see the point.
-I suppose I could fill the rest of my life painting what unity looks like, what love looks like, etc but my favorite thing is people.
-Their ideas and thoughts are so unique and individual.
-These aren’t just fancy paintings of some definitions, these are abstract portraits of an individual and not just their features but their thoughts and ideas, hopes, dreams, etc.
+I get hung up on words.
+So I paint it.
+I see everything reflected in nature and imagery.
+I could fill the rest of my life painting what unity looks like, what love looks like, but my favorite thing is to paint the essence of people.
+Ideas and thoughts are so unique to an individual.
+These are abstract portraits of an individual and not just their features but their ideas, hopes, and dreams.

 So far I have sat down with people with a plan.
 People usually know what they want when they ask for a painting from me.
 I can go on very little so I don’t need much inspiration but let me help you start thinking about what your vision painting might involve.